Daisy Buchanan: Critical analysis

 As an upper-class White Anglo-Saxon Protestant woman, Daisy adheres to societal expectations and gender norms such as fulfilling the roles of dutiful wife, nurturing mother, and charming socialite.
 Many of Daisy's choices—culminating in the fatal car crash and misery for all those involved—can be partly attributed to her prescribed role as a "beautiful little fool" who is reliant on her husband for socioeconomic security.
 Her decision to remain with Tom, despite her feelings for Gatsby, is ascribable to the status and security that her marriage provides.

 Notwithstanding this scholarly reevaluation, many readers continue to regard Daisy as an antagonist or an antiheroine.
 Often listed as among the most "polarizing female characters in American literature," readers frequently vilify Daisy for the consequences of her actions, such as directly and indirectly causing the deaths of several characters.
 Writer Ester Bloom opined in The Hairpin that Daisy, although not technically the story's villain, "still sucks, and if it weren't for her, a couple of key players in the book would be alive at the end of it."

-Despite such antipathy, many readers sympathize with the character.
+Despite such antipathy, some readers sympathize with the character.
 Writer Katie Baker observed in The Globe and Mail that, although Daisy lives and Gatsby dies, "in the end, both Gatsby and Daisy have lost their youthful dreams, that sense of eternal possibility that made the summertimes sweet.
 And love her or hate her, there's something to pity in that irrevocable fact."
 Dave McGinn listed the character as one who needed their side of the story told, and he wondered what her thoughts were on the love triangle between her, Gatsby and Tom.